Wing-summer/WingHexExplorer2/README_en.md

 > For Qt 5, only version 5.15.2 or higher is supported, and for Qt 6, only version 6.6.2 or higher is supported.
 Other lower versions are not supported due to missing APIs of key libraries and some bugs of their own.

+And also:

+> Active compilation support for QT5 will be discontinued on 2025/05/26, and the related GitAction automated tests will be revoked at that time.
+If you need QT5 version for special purposes, please consult me ​​for commercial cooperation and paid technical support.

 The repository code compiles with Qt 5.15.2 and 6.6.2 on the latest versions of Windows and Ubuntu: ![Status](https://github.com/Wing-summer/WingHexExplorer2/actions/workflows/qt-build-test.yml/badge.svg)

 ## WingHexExplorer2